GMAT Prep Course Syllabus

-Our GMAT course is an in-person, classroom based course offered nationwide in 22 cities in 12 states including the District of Columbia.
-Our convenient course schedules are uniform across the nation and all GMAT classes meet on the same dates and at the same times in every city.
+Our GMAT course is an in-person, classroom based course offered in California only: Los Angeles, Sacramento, San Diego, and San Jose.
+Our convenient course schedules are uniform across California and all GMAT classes meet on the same dates and at the same times in every city.
 We have eight session start dates per year and new courses are offered about every six weeks.
 New GMAT courses begin in January, March, April, June, July, August, October, and December of each year.

 Sherwood GMAT Course Highlights: